JPMorgan's solid quarterly profit beats back recession fears

 Analysts had estimated earnings of $2.35 per share, according to IBES data from Refinitiv.

-Additional reporting by Siddharth Cavale in Bangalore and Matt Scuffham in New York; Editing by Sriraj Kalluvila; Neal Templin and Jonathan Oatis
+Additional reporting by Siddharth Cavale in Bangalore and Matt Scuffham in New York; Editing by Sriraj Kalluvila; Neal Templin, Jonathan Oatis and Richard Chang